realmrhigh/plusOneMPC/README.txt

 Real-time Recording:

-Into Arrangement View (Main Mode) or Linear Timeline (Arrange Mode)
+Into Arrangement View or Linear Timeline

 Overdubbing (manual or automatic)